mathjax/MathJax/docs/source/start.rst

 HTML-with-CSS to render the mathematics otherwise.

 There are a number of other prebuilt configuration files that you can choose from as well, or you could use the ``config/default.js`` file and customize the settings yourself.
-The combined configuration files are described more fully in :ref:`Installing and Configuring MathJax
+The combined configuration files are described more fully in :ref:`Common Configurations
-<installation>`, and the configuration options are described in
+<common-configurations>`, and the configuration options are described in
 :ref:`Configuration Options <configuration>`.

 Note:  The configuration process has changed in MathJax v1.1, so if you have